habert75/AI-Agent-Training/Homeworks/Homework2/README.md

 # Retail Assistant Agent (with Slack)

-This n8n workflow (`retail assistant agent with slack.json`) runs an AI agent that queries an Elasticsearch dataset and posts concise summaries to Slack.
+This n8n workflow runs an AI agent that queries an Elasticsearch dataset and posts concise summaries to Slack.

 Configuration